-A fine winter sun shone through at Coverack for this re-visit.
-The bay is ideal for swimming and the high tide was just falling back.
-It’s an interesting beach from a geological perspective, like much of the Lizard Peninsula.
-As you look north, the headland is made of Gabbro, from the earth’s crust, then walking south along the beach is like journeying to the centre of the Earth, the opposite headland being made of what is now Serpentine, from the mantel lower down.
+A fine winter sun shone through at Coverack during this visit.
+A high tide was just falling back.
+The bay is ideal for swimming and it’s an interesting beach from a geological perspective, like much of the Lizard Peninsula.
+As you look north, the headland is made of Gabbro, from the earth’s crust, then walking south along the beach is like journeying to the centre of the Earth, the opposite headland being made of what is now Serpentine, originally from the mantel lower down.

 The beach resonates through generations for Nanette.

-The tide was high and the sea was calm for this winter re-visit.
+The tide was high and the sea was calm for this winter visit.
 The recent storms and wet weather had caused subsidence of the bank next to the beach, so the main road into Coverack was closed and sandbags were temporarily protecting the sea wall.
-The village was predictably quiet, the harbour a fine sight at high tide.
+The village was predictably quiet and the harbour was a fine sight.

 The appeal of beaches far and wide to Brian.